When does the church use photography?

 Generally, I would suggest straying away from crazy transitions but using a cross dissolve to fade to black is very useful.
 When it comes to audio transitions Crossfades can be very useful also, for example fading to silence.
 Combining/transitioning to another music track or earlier in a piece of music can also be done quite well this way.

-Depending upon your editing software, there will be a lot a lot of variety when it comes to how you implement these transitions.
-For example, in Premiere Pro, my personal choice for editing software, these are called ‘Effects’.
+Depending upon your editing software, there will be a lot of variety when it comes to how you implement these transitions.
+For example, in Premiere Pro, these are called ‘Effects’.
 And the shortcut for a crossfade is cmd D on a Mac or ctrl D on a Windows machine.

 Initial Colour Correction and Grading